BRIEF-India cenbank sets 5.99 pct cut-off rate at 7-day variable rate reverse repo auction

 * India cenbank: weighted average rate at 5.98 percent at 7-day variable rate reverse repo auction

-* India cenbank: allots 150.06 bln rupees at 7-day variable rate reverse repo auction; gets bids worth 225.65 bln rupees
+* India cenbank: allots 100.02 billion rupees at 7-day variable rate reverse repo auction; gets bids worth 123.04 billion rupees

-* India cenbank: makes partial allotment of 24.66 pct at cut-off rate at 7-day variable rate reverse repo auction
+* India cenbank: makes partial allotment of 19.16 percent at cut-off rate at 7-day variable rate reverse repo auction Source text: bit.ly/2fyYG92